kylebebak/py-geohash-any/README.md

 # py-geohash-any
 **py-geohash-any** is a Python geohash library designed to be used with any encoding, focused on simplicity and clarity.

-## Implementation details
+## Implementation
 The core functions of the library work with binary geohashes.
-The functions for hashing, dehashing and finding neighbors wrap the core functions with with calls to `to_urlsafe()` and `to_binary()`, which in turn depend on functions in `urlsafe.py`.
+The functions for hashing, dehashing and finding neighbors wrap the core functions with calls to `to_urlsafe()` and `to_binary()`, which in turn depend on functions in `urlsafe.py`.
 If you want to use a different encoding, simply change the `ALPHABET` variable in `urlsafe.py`.

 Base 32 (5-bit) encoding is often used to create a compressed url-safe string from a binary geohash.
 In base 32, each character encodes 5 **longitude/latitude halvings** of the (longitude, latitude) space.
 If you want to use base 32, uncomment the standard geohash base 32 alphabet, which is included in `urlsafe.py`.